Welcome to the home page of Praktische Informatik IV

 The Lehrstuhl für Praktische Informatik IV does research in the areas of Computer Networks and Multimedia Systems.

 In Computer Networks we focus on wireless networks and sensor networks.
 For example, we were involved in a major German project investigating car-to-car-communication; here, we developed routing algorithms that allow communication directly between cars, using intermediate cars as relay stations, without a fixed infrastructure.
 This is especially challenging since the cars move quickly.
-Currently, we are working on positioning algorithms for location-based systems, where the current location of the user plays an important role in finding the right information in a database.
-In the area of sensor networks, we have designed and implemented innovative algorithms that help to save energy when accessing the medium and routing packets.
+Currently, we have also worked on indoor positioning algorithms for location-based systems, based on WLAN access points.

-In Multimedia Systems we concentrate on algorithms for video analysis.
+In Multimedia Systems we concentrated on algorithms for video analysis.
 We were among the first groups worldwide to develop text recognition algorithms for digital videos.
-Another topic of research is video abstraction where the system tries to automatically derive a short summary of a longer video.
-Currently we work on the design of new algorithms that map large-screen video to very small screens (e.g., on mobile phones) without losing relevant information.
+Another topic of research was video abstraction where the system tries to automatically derive a short summary of a longer video.
+We have also worked on video repurposing.
+We designed new algorithms that map large-screen video to very small screens (e.g., on mobile phones) without losing relevant information.
 And we have designed and implemented an HDR (High Dynamic Range) video system.
 It takes multiple photos per video frame at different shutter speeds and composes them computationally into one optimally exposed frame, in real time.
+In the CamMark project we have developed a simulated video camcorder that can be taylored to the properties of a real camcorder and its recording context.

-The research group currently has two post-docs and four PhD candidates.
+The research group currently has a post-doc and two PhD candidates.

 Offers for Students

-We are always looking for good students for Bachelor Theses and Master Theses.
-We also have job openings for students helping us in our research projects.
+We are always looking for good students for Master Theses.
+We also have job openings for students helping us in our research projects ("Hilfskräfte").

 Links to websites